 How Michelle Agyemang and Chloe Kelly exposed the big lie at the heart of football

+How Michelle Agyemang and Chloe Kelly have exposed the big lie at the heart of football

-With their dramatic win in the semi-final against Italy, the Lionesses turned things around and showed up when it counted.
-And these individual characters are challenging the beautiful game in other ways too, writes Jim White
+With their dramatic win in the semi-final against Italy last week, the Lionesses turned things around and showed up when it counted.
+As they prepare for the final, these individual characters are challenging the beautiful game in other ways too, writes Jim White

 At its best, sport delivers drama like nothing else.
 Unexpected twists, reversals of fortune, the upending of expectation: all of the playwright’s principal weapons are on display on the cricket pitch, the rugby field or the athletics track.
 But the Lionesses seem to have embraced the dramatic with a gusto that few have matched before.
 Nothing comes easy for these English footballers.
 Everything is left to the last minute.
 For them, the straightforward is always to be spurned.

 And how we have embraced their approach.
-Eight million of us tuned in to ITV to watch them play Italy in the Euros semi-final last night.
+Eight million of us tuned in to ITV to watch them play Italy in the Euros semi-final last week.

 By the end, as Chloe Kelly once again delivered the coup de grace as she had three years ago when they won the tournament on home soil, the pundit Ian Wright was by no means alone in his vigorous celebratory cavort around the ITV studio: all eight million of us were leaping from our sofas as one, united in delighted relief.
 We all went doolally.